CloudNationHQ/terraform-azure-pdns/README.md

 ## Features

-- support the deployment of multiple private dns zones
+Support the deployment of multiple private dns zones

-- enables the creation of multiple A, SRV, Alias, MX, and TXT records within each zone
+Enables the creation of multiple A, SRV, Alias, MX, and TXT records within each zone

-- utilization of terratest for robust validation
+Utilization of terratest for robust validation

-- allows multiple virtual network links per private dns zone
+Allows multiple virtual network links per private dns zone

-- provides support for utilizing existing private dns zones
+Provides support for utilizing existing private dns zones

 ## Requirements